 Using the TableKit extension with Pages

-To add tables to your paginated editor, you should use the TableKit extension included in the Pages package.
+To add tables to your paginated editor, you should use the TableKit extension from the @tiptap-pro/extension-pages-tablekit package.
 This ensures full compatibility with pagination as in order to properly split tables across the pages we needed to heavily modify the behavior and layout of tables.

 2. Import and add Table to your editor